HydroModPy/HydroModPy/docs/source/cli/process.rst

 workspace, no catalog and no database, it registers nothing in the user's state directory, and it reaches no network.

+It is not, however, free of the filesystem outside the job.
+Each description lists under ``hmp:invocation.writes_outside_jobdir`` every location the capability needs writable; ``terrain-delineate`` names ``$TMPDIR``, where it assembles one catchment per outlet before writing the two vector products into the job.
+An empty list means the job directory is the only thing that has to be writable.

 The invocation contract
 -----------------------